Top 27 Dog-Friendly Beaches in Washington State

 Ocean Shores Beach is dog-friendly.
 The designated Off-leash dog area starts from Taurus Beach Point.
 Pups can roam the rest of the area on a leash.
 This place is ideal for shore diving, clam collecting, and fishing.

-Here, visitors can see deer on the streets.
+Visitors can see deer on the streets.
 The Fourth of July fireworks show at the sandy shores is something to look forward to.
-This six miles of sandy beach is perfect for recreational activities like surfing, fishing, kite flying, etc.
+This six-mile sandy beach is perfect for recreational activities like surfing, fishing, kite flying, etc.

 24. Damon Point State Park – Ocean Shores, WA

-Dogs on leashes are allowed at Damon Point State Park but only in designated areas.
-The place has a hiking trail that runs along the beach.
-This place is good for shell combing, bird watching, rock collecting, etc.
+Dogs on leashes are allowed at Damon Point State Park, but only in designated areas.
+The park has a hiking trail that runs along the beach.
+It is good for shell combing, bird watching, rock collecting, etc.

 This quiet place is splendid for taking a stroll on a good day.
 The views here are magnificent.
 Dogs can accompany their owners halfway through the loop trail.